pedro-hdt/stack-smash/README.md

 off this was first implemented as the addresses may change when the system reboots.

+These exploits were designed for a 64 bit Ubuntu 16.04 LTS machine.
+For details on how the payloads are generated consult the source code of the Python scripts included.

 ## 1 - Buffer Overflow

 The script build_exploits.py automatically generates the files (exploit1 and